 #MAMAISAMAKER is an Artist Residency in Motherhood for people who make both children and art.
 The current round runs Feb 9-May 11, 2018.
 People participate from anywhere in the world, committing to make one post on instagram every Friday in response to a prompt from another member of the group.
 The response can be in any medium.
 It is an opportunity to explore and share an artistic practice from within the perspective and realities of parenting.
 Some weeks we only have 10 minutes on the train to throw together a response, others we are gifted the luxury to indulge and develop skills.

 If you are interested in participating, the next round will be Fall 2018, check back in August for a link to submit.

+This is the group that bravely piloted the first residency with me.
 When my son was a year and half, I came across the work of Lenka Clayton, who founded the original Artist Residency in Motherhood.
 Inspired by her work, I started the first round of what would become #mamaisamaker.
 This was an international collective of performing artists- old classmates and collaborators whom I knew had also become mothers.
 For 9 months we gave each other an assignment every week.
 We probed into questions of caretaking, partnership, gender roles, womanhood, but also branched out as the mood or the news strook: spaghetti and border control were also fair game.
 Here is a little about who they are.